 Shoulder height – 60-85 cm

-The cheetah is the fastest animal on land reaching a maximum One of the cheetah cubs chasing the young wildebeestspeed of 110 km/h at faster acceleration than a Corvette.
+The cheetah is the fastest animal on land reaching a maximum speed of 110 km/h at faster acceleration than a Corvette.
 During its chase, at two points in the stride no feet touch the ground.
 It can cover 8 meters in a stride.
 However it cannot maintain this pace for much more than 100m, and cannot run really fast for much more than 400m.
 Its special adaptations designed for speed include its flexible spine, huge heart and liver, wide nostrils, increased lung capacity, non-retractable claws (all other cats have retractable claws) and thin muscular body.

 DID YOU KNOW?